sogeuni/contents/abs/endnotes/tools-used-to-produce-this-book.md

+---
+title: 38.4.
+Tools Used to Produce This Book
+---

 ## 38.4.1.
 Hardware

 A used IBM Thinkpad, model 760XL laptop (P166, 104 meg RAM) running Red Hat 7.1/7.3.
 Sure, it's slow and has a funky keyboard, but it beats the heck out of a No. 2 pencil and a Big Chief tablet.